onchainjavi/onchainjavi/README.md

 ### Hola!
 My name is Javi 👋

-I'm a Software Developer with a solid foundation in C, C++ and Javascript.
+I'm a Software Developer with a solid foundation in C, C++, Javascript and Solidity.
 I have a background in Sound Engineering, Music and Blockchain.

 I'm currently studying at 42 Barcelona, a project-oriented computer science school distinguished for its unique peer-to-peer learning method, where I was able to improve on soft skills like communication, teamwork, self-learning, and critical thinking.